thefathdev/whatTheFath/README.md

 - 👋 Hi, I’m @whatTheFath
-- 👀 I’m interested in Web Programming
+- 👀 I’m interested in Front-end Development
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Front-end Development
-- 💞️ I’m looking to collaborate on Web App Projects
+- 💞️ I’m looking to collaborate on Front-end Projects
 - 📫 How to reach me

 <!---